synaptics-torq/torq-tools/README.md

 python3 -m src.torq.models.moonshine.export --convert-dtype bf16
 ```

-#### Export tflite models to static graphs
+#### Convert TFLite models to static shapes
-Exports dynamic TFLite models as static graphs using the model’s default tensor shapes by removing dynamic shapeSignature metadata.
-This works for most dynamic models, though some may still require custom static export flows.
+Converts dynamic TFLite models to static by removing `shapeSignature` metadata from tensors, forcing the runtime to use the concrete dimensions already present in the `shape` field.
+This works for most dynamic models whose default shapes are valid.
 ```bash
 python3 -m src.torq.tools.convert_static tflite \
   -i path/model.tflite \
   -o path/model_static.tflite
 ```

+> [!WARNING]
+> This tool assumes the model's default `shape` values are valid and mutually consistent.
+If any tensor has an invalid
+> default shape (e.g., `0` or `-1`), the exported model will have incorrect static shapes.

 #### Compile models
 A helper utility is provided for compiling ONNX or MLIR models into VMFB binaries.